MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-tools-btetlparse.md

 The Bluetooth ETL parse tool parses a provided ETL file and extracts hci traces.

-This tool is meant for parsing ETL files collected using [The Bus tools for Windows Repo on GitHub](https://github.com/microsoft/busiotools/blob/master/bluetooth/tracing/readme.md).
+This tool is meant for parsing ETL files collected using the [Bus tools for Windows Repo on GitHub](https://github.com/microsoft/busiotools/blob/master/bluetooth/tracing/readme.md).

 [Tracefmt](https://docs.microsoft.com/windows-hardware/drivers/devtest/tracefmt)
 is a way to parse additional logs from the ETL file.